CybernetSamurai/Practical_IoT_Hacking/Chapter4/Double_Tagging/README.md

   Port        Vlans in spanning tree forwarding state and not pruned Et0/0       none
 </pre>
+> Note how the Native vlan value is 1 by default.

 Repeat these step on SWITCH2 to assign CENTRAL_SERVER to VLAN 20.